ua-snap/ckan-puppet-centos/README.md

  1. Activate the Python virtualenv so we can use the admin tools for CKAN: `source /usr/lib/ckan/default/bin/activate`
  1. Create an admin user: `paster --plugin=ckan sysadmin add admin -c /etc/ckan/default/production.ini`
  1. Restart web server: `service httpd restart`
- 1. Stop and start `supervisord` (it behaves a little differently from other services so restart doesn't do what we want here): `service supervisord stop; service supervisord start`
  1. Done!  `exit` and `exit` and `exit`.

 Once that's done, you can use these local URLs to access CKAN and its resources: